krietsch/REPH_PAIRS/README.md

 If you use the code or data, please cite the OSF repository linked to this github project:

 Krietsch, J., Valcu, M., Cragnolini, M., Wolfgang Forstmeier & Kempenaers, B. (2023).
 Data and code from ‘Mutual mate guarding and limited sexual conflict in a sex-role reversed shorebird’.
-Open Science Framework.
-ADD LINK
+Open Science Framework. https://doi.org/10.17605/OSF.IO/BW94C

 and the corresponding article: